mattlqx/RaceCapture_App/README.md

 RaceCapture App
 ===============

-RaceCapture is the companion app to the RaceCapture motorsports telemetry system.
+RaceCapture is the companion app for the [RaceCapture family of motorsport telemetry systems](https://github.com/autosportlabs/RaceCapture_App).

 It includes: